 The 20-minute city framework can help us think about what steps we can take to make the zones that are set aside mostly for work more livable and the zones that are delegated to home more welcoming for work.

 The Housing Crisis: Finding Hope in Innovation

-The pandemic changed the demand for housing in many U.S. cities, exacerbating the nationwide housing crisis in the process.
-For residential architects and designers to make a difference in our communities, we must embrace innovative solutions like modular construction, adaptive reuse, and progressive legislation.
+The pandemic exacerbating the housing crisis in many U.S. cities.
+For residential architects and designers to make a difference, we must embrace solutions like modular construction, adaptive reuse, and progressive legislation.